The Respiratory System

 • Neutrophil-rich exudate in alveoli

-• Septal thickening, oedema in less affected areas
+• Septal (thin walls of connective tissue that separate adjacent alveoli) thickening, oedema in less affected areas

 Complications: